fjames86/flisp/README.md

 * First class data types: (signed fixed precision) integer, double, arrays, hash tables, symbols, strings, procedures and closures (lambda expressions).

-* Unfortunately tail-call optimisation is currently not implemented (and probably won't be either ... you have been warned!)
+* Unfortunately tail-call optimisation is currently not implemented (and probably won't be either ... so don't try to write deeply recursive functions).

 * The flisp-os kernel is subtly broken in several ways...